tldr-pages/tldr/pages/common/caddy.md

 `caddy stop`

-- Run a simple file server on a specified port with a browsable interface:
+- Run a simple file server on the specified port with a browsable interface:

 `caddy file-server --listen :8000 --browse`